What are Injectable Dermal Fillers?

-There are a variety of FDA approved filler products that cosmetic surgeons use to achieve an individual patient’s goals.
-Each is uniquely formulated to have a certain texture, density, and injection depth, which means that certain fillers work better for certain areas of concern.
+There are a variety of FDA approved filler products that cosmetic surgeons use.
 In general, fillers are categorized by the substance they are made from.
 A note for your safety: always make sure that you are receiving FDA approved, brand name fillers, which are only available through a licensed physician, such as a board certified cosmetic surgeon.

 - Juvéderm products: Juvéderm XC, VOLUMA, VOLBELLA, VOLLURE

 - Restylane products: Restylane, Restylane Silk, Restylane Lyft, Restylane Refyne, and Restylane Defyne

 - Belotero Balance

 - The RHA collection: RHA 2, RHA 3, and RHA 4

 Calcium hydroxylapatite is also a naturally occurring substance, found primarily in our bones.
 When used in a filler, the calcium particles are nearly microscopic and suspended in a smooth gel.
 The consistency of a CaHA filler is typically thicker than that of a hyaluronic acid filler and typically last longer as well, about 12 months for most patients.
 Calcium hydroxylapatite is also reported to help stimulate natural collagen production, and it is typically used for deeper lines and wrinkles.
 FDA approved CaHA fillers include Radiesse®.